-This task can be used as a warm-up in a group, since it activates the heart rate but it also helps new participants to get in touch with the group and space.
-It is also an excellent strategy to introduce dancers to improvisation, as they have to anticipate, react and respond on the spot.
+This task can be used as a warm-up in a group, since on the one hand it activates the heart rate and on the other hand it helps new participants to get in touch with the group and space.
+It is also an excellent strategy to introduce dancers to improvisation, as they have to anticipate, react and respond in the moment.